midas-science/midas/README.md

 module.exports.Ipapi = Ipapi;
 ```

-###### Create enrichment job configuration
+###### Create an enrichment pipeline configuration
-In the next step, we create a new enrichment job either by hand or by using the midas wizard.
-Based on our input CSV file and the enricher stated above, we create the following enrichment job:
+In the next step, we create a new enrichment pipeline either by hand or by using the midas wizard.
+Based on our input CSV file and the enricher stated above, we create the following enrichment pipeline configuration:

 ```json
 {